-Orb Weaver Spiders on My Fountain Drink.
+Orb Weaver Spiders.
 30x45”.
 Lambda print.

-Banded Woolly Caterpillars on My Lunch Container.
+Banded Woolly Caterpillars.
 30x45”.
 Lambda print.

 Sail-Back Dinosaur Bugs on My Teapot.
 30x45”.
 Lambda print.

-Katydids on My Drinking Cup.
+Katydids.
 30x45”.
 Lambda print.

-Emerald Jumping Spiders on My Soda Can.
+Emerald Jumping Spiders.
 30x45”.
 Lambda print.

-Praying Mantises on My Soy Milk.
+Praying Mantises.
 30x45”.
 Lambda print.

 The piece titled “Orb Weaver Spiders on My Fountain Drink” is part of a series in which I collect insects in my backyard, place them on my belongings and photograph them; an ongoing examination of the conflict between domestic space and the natural world.
 I was inspired by a simple moment – finding an acid-colored spider crawling on my front door.
 I was stunned by the tactile confrontation between our two, very separate worlds.
 It was such a strange feeling seeing this alien invader occupying a place on our home; that sense that something was out of place stuck with me.
 I took a few photos of the spider on my door that day, but in order to capture the feeling of conflict, I realized I would have to bring it inside.
 The spider was an Orb Weaver, and I waited an entire year to capture one of its descendants.
 I photographed it crawling on my cup because I wanted viewers to imagine touching the spider in a way that could actually be inviting, much like Meret Oppenheim’s fur-covered teacup; heightening that fear of touching it, while affording the chance to witness the incredible beauty of this creature.
 These moments happen every day, just with greater subtlety; continuing this series allows me to revisit a moment that might otherwise remain just beneath consciousness.